pippinbarr/lets-play-ancient-greek-punishment-competition-edition/README.md

 # Let's Play: Ancient Greek Punishment: Competition Edition

+_Fly like an eagle!
+Climb every mountain!
+Reach for the stars!
+I mean apple!
+Empty your opponent's bathtub just before they get in!_

+---

 _Let's Play: Ancient Greek Punishment: Competition Edition_ is a new edition in the _Let's Play: Ancient Greek Punishment_ series, focusing on a retelling of five (kind of) mythological punishments.
 In the _Competition Edition_ the dream of a two-player experience of eternal punishment is finally at hand.
 Face off against your friends in the classic battle between punisher and punished.

 #### [Play Online](https://pippinbarr.github.io/lets-play-ancient-greek-punishment-competition-edition/) (Desktop only)